-Product Review: Unicomp Customizer keyboard, or, the IBM Model M reborn
+Product Review: Unicomp Ultra Classic keyboard, or, the IBM Model M reborn

 The big deal about these old keyboards is their lovely, positive key-click.
 When you use a keyboard that doesn’t have a good positive click, it’s hard to tell when you’ve depressed a key properly.
 You have to watch the screen to make sure you don’t leave letters out, or you have to really hammer the keyboard, which is not good for your hands.

 Most of the mid-priced keyboards [...] use some variant of the “rubber dome” switch technology, which gives a definite little popping sensation when the dome buckles, but doesn’t necessarily give you an actual letter at the exact same moment, thanks to uncertain contacts.
 The old buckling spring tech absolutely positively does give you the letter when you feel the click.
 These keyboards feel very much like an old IBM Selectric typewriter – there are plenty of these ironclad behemoths still in service, and they may herniate anyone that has to move them but they’re darn nice to type on.